 Information you may provide to us

-The Cogress Entities may process your personal data because you, or other relevant third party (e.g. a service provider), provide it to us, or because the personal information is publicly available.
+Cogress may process your personal data because you, or other relevant third party (e.g. a service provider), provide it to us, or because the personal information is publicly available.

 We may process data about you because, amongst any others:

-- You registered via our websites - including completing our online forms, to receive information on our products to become a potential or actual investor.
+- You registered via our website - including completing our online forms, to receive information on our products to become a potential or actual investor.

 - You contacted, interreacted or communicated with us - to receive information on our products, to attend an event or webinar organised by us, or to become an Introducer, an investor or a potential investor; or to offer us your products and services, or looking for a job opportunity, or you responded to our communications; or you contacted us with a query, complaint or expression of dissatisfaction; or you are not an investor but are involved in one of our investor’s matters (i.e. you are an Introducer and referred an investor to us, or you are an investor’s ‘primary contact’ or an investor’s legal counsel).

 - Via social media - you interacted with us on our social media accounts.